App-based ride services brace for more challenges

 case is sub-judice and he cannot comment on it further, he added.

-The ridesharing Careem’s internal rift on employees’ pay structure
+The ride sharing Careem’s internal rift on employees’ pay structure

-which forced them to launch demonstration, against their own administration infront of Islamabad Press Club, was another setback for them.
+which forced them to launch demonstration, against their own administration in front of Islamabad Press Club, was another setback for them.

 Aman Butt,President of Careem Employees Association for Islamabad and